Community Living Assistance and Support Services Provider Manual

 - the reason for the denial, which must not be one of the following:

 - information submitted to Cigna Government Services to make payment was incomplete, missing, insufficient or incorrect;

 - the request was not made in a timely manner; or

 - the adaptive aid must be leased;

-- a letter from Palmetto GBA stating the adaptive aid is approved and the amount to be paid, which must be less than the cost of the requested adaptive aid; or
+- a letter from Cigna Government Services stating that the adaptive aid is approved and the amount to be paid, which must be less than the cost of the requested adaptive aid; or

 The following are examples of documentation that are not acceptable as proof of non-coverage:

 - a statement from a Medicaid enrolled durable medical equipment (DME) provider that the adaptive aid requested is not covered by the Texas Medicaid Home Health Services or the Texas Health Steps programs; and

 - a statement from a Medicare DME provider that the adaptive aid requested is not covered by Medicare.

 The CMA is responsible for assisting the individual or legally authorized representative (LAR), as necessary, to pursue all non-CLASS resource options for an adaptive aid prior to requesting an adaptive aid through CLASS.
 Some examples may include private insurance coverage or other state or local program resources for which the individual may be eligible.